JOEL-TAMAKLOE/Developing-a-Chat-Assistant-Using-RAG-/README.md

 - **Asking Questions**: Type your questions into the text box and hit Enter.
 The assistant will respond based on its trained knowledge and the documents loaded into the system.
 - **Viewing Source Documents**: After receiving an answer, the assistant provides links to the source documents used to generate the response.
 - **Conversational History**: The chat maintains a history of interactions for context-aware responses within the session.

 ---

+## Setup `.env` File
+- Copy the `.env.example` file and rename it to `.env`.
+- Replace the placeholder value for `GROG_API_KEY` with your actual API key obtained from **Grogcloud**.
+- Note: The project is configured to work specifically with Grogcloud's services.
+If you wish to use another provider, ensure the API is compatible and update the `config.py` file accordingly.

+---

+## Adding Source Documents
+To access the same document files used for this project:
+1. Download the `documents.zip` file from the repository.
+2. Extract the contents of `documents.zip` into a folder named `documents/` in the project root directory.

+---